ShiftyChesh/RoR2_Skin_Replacement/README.md

 ![corrected](images/corrected_movement.gif)

 Hey! that looks pretty good?
 Lets see try another animation to make sure its working right!
 Lets search the animation list for "place" to find the place turret anim.
+The models movements should replicate the engineers movements now!

 ![turret](images/clipping.gif)